keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 1. Complete steps from section [Setup Prometheus SLI provider](../../reference/monitoring/prometheus/#setup-prometheus-sli-provider).

-1. To configure Keptn to use the Prometheus SLI provider for the *sockshop* project, apply the below ConfigMap by executing the following command from within the `examples/onboarding-carts` folder:

-    ```console
-    kubectl apply -f lighthouse-source-prometheus.yaml
-    ```

-    ```yaml
-    apiVersion: v1
-    data:
-      sli-provider: prometheus
-    kind: ConfigMap
-    metadata:
-      name: lighthouse-config-sockshop
-      namespace: keptn
-    ```

 1. Configure custom SLIs for the Prometheus SLI provider as specified in `sli-config-argo-prometheus.yaml`:

     ```console